DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - water suppresses temperature
         - soda acid and other dry powders suppress the fuel supply
         - - **VESDA**: very early smoke detection process (air sensing device brand name)
-        - carbon dioxide (CO2) suppresses the oxygen supply
+        - carbon dioxide (CO2) suppresses the oxygen supply thus can be harmful to humans
         - halon substitutes and other nonflammable gases interfere with the chemistry of combustion and/or suppress the oxygen supply.
 FM-200 is a chemical suppressant commonly used in place of water in data centers.
             - 📝FM-200 is a gas that extinguishes fires, making it a safe suppression system for electronics.
 FM-200 is a colorless suppression agent that is electrically non-conductive and safe for humans.
 It extinguishes fire through heat absorption.
 It can be used to replace Halon in fire suppression systems.
     - Fire stages: